pairwise-alignment/pa-bench/README.md

 Options:
   -o, --output <OUTPUT>  Path to the output json file.
-By default mirrors the `experiments` dir in `results` -j <NUM_JOBS>          Number of parallel jobs to use -i, --incremental      Skip jobs already present in the results file -r, --rerun-failed     In combination with --incremental, also rerun failed jobs -q, --quick            Shorthand for '-j5 --incremental'
+By default mirrors the `experiments` dir in `results` -j <NUM_JOBS>          Number of parallel jobs to use [default: 5]
-      --release          Shorthand for '-j1 --nice=-20'
-  -h, --help             Print help (see more with '--help')
+      --rerun-all        Ignore job cache, i.e. rerun jobs already present in the results file --rerun-failed     Rerun failed jobs that are otherwise reused --release          Shorthand for '-j1 --nice=-20 --rerun_all' -h, --help             Print help (see more with '--help')

 Limits: